shehzaan07/Bank_Marketing/README.md

 # Bank_Marketing
 The data is related to direct marketing campaigns of a Portuguese banking institution.
 Predict if the client will subscribe to a term deposit based on a marketing campaign.
 Amazing project to workupon.
 This is a test line add to ensure all the data is sync correctly.
+Please follow step by step guide to be able to complete the whole model.